benchristelcom/benchristelcom.github.io/src/heroes4/battle-of-the-bards/design.md

   - Chaos direct damage spells do +50% damage
 - Shackles of War
   - TODO: does this prevent Town Gate from working?
+- Harmonic Chainmail, Necklace of Muses, Aiffe's Mandolin
+  - The TGS expansion has special rules for this combo.
+The hero's attack casts Song of Peace on the target.